QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 Using Functions from a Package
 --------------------------------

-Some functions are built into the base Julia, such as ``randn``, which returns a single draw from a normal distibution mean 0 and variance 1 if given no parameters
+Some functions are built into the base Julia, such as ``randn``, which returns a single draw from a normal distibution with mean 0 and variance 1 if given no parameters

 .. code-block:: julia